-The interval between the lower Miocene and the upper Campanian (lithologic Subunit IC; Cores 198-1208A-35X and 36X; 311.65-328.15 mbsf) is marked by at least three distinct unconformities (see "Bio-stratigraphy," p.
-16, in the "Site 1208" chapter).
-These unconformities separate the upper Oligocene and lower Oligocene, the upper Eocene and lower Eocene, and the P/E boundary interval and the upper Campanian.
+The interval between the lower Miocene and the upper Campanian (lithologic Subunit IC; Cores 198-1208A-35X and 36X, 311.65-328.15 mbsf) is marked by at least three distinct unconformities.
+These unconformities separate the upper Oligocene and lower Oligocene, the upper Eocene and lower Eocene, and the Paleocene/Eocene boundary interval and the upper Campanian.
 Additionally, most of these intervals are characterized by extremely slow sedimentation that locally resulted in the postdepositional precipitation of zeolites and manganese micronodules.
 Carbonate layers occur sporadically and are generally composed of dissolved nannofossils and sparse benthic and planktonic foraminifers.
 The only coring gap that affects interpretation lies between Sections 198-1208A-36X-2 and 36X-CC in the lower Eocene between nannofossil Subzone CP9b and combined Zones CP10 and CP11.
 The estimated sedimentation rates for the key intervals containing unconformities are 0.09 m/m.y. for the late Paleocene to early Eocene transition and 4.2 m/m.y. for the earliest Oligocene.

-The lower Miocene to Campanian interval at Site 1208 shows stratigraphic and lithologic similarities to the contemporaneous interval at Site 1207 on the Northern High.
+The lower Miocene to Campanian interval at Site 1208 shows stratigraphic and lithologic similarities to the contemporaneous interval at Site 1207 on the Northern High of Shatsky Rise.
 This suggests that events that caused the unconformity were regional in scale.
 However, the unconformity record at Site 1208 is more complex than that at Site 1207.
-The near continuous record at Site 1208 allows us to distinguish highly condensed intervals from major breaks in sedimentation.
+The continuous record at

+Site 1208 allows us to distinguish highly condensed intervals from major breaks in sedimentation.
 The presence of carbonate provides a record of CCD variations through time.

 Several of the unconformities at Site 1208 appear to result from shoaling of the CCD.
-The history of the CCD in the North Pacific shows a slow rise from 70 to 50 Ma (early Maastrichtian to early Eocene), a rapid rise from 50 to 30 Ma (early Eocene to early Oligocene), and a long-term deepening from 30 to 14 Ma (early Oligocene to middle Miocene) (Rea et al., 1995).
-The CCD remained above the current depth of Site 1208 from 39 to 15 Ma (middle Eocene to middle Miocene).
-One of the clearest lithologic changes lies close to the E/O boundary in interval 198-1208A-36X-2, 0-20 cm, where a distinct color change reflects a sharp upsection increase in carbonate content that likely corresponds to an abrupt drop in the CCD.
+The history of the CCD in the North Pacific shows a slow rise from 50 to 70 Ma (early Maastrichtian to early Eocene), a rapid rise from 30 to 50 Ma (early Eocene to early Oligocene), and a long-term deepening from 14 to 30 Ma (early Oligocene to middle Miocene) (Rea et al., 1995).
+The CCD remained above the current depth of Site 1208 from 15 to 39 Ma (middle Miocene to middle Eocene).
+One of the clearest lithologic changes lies close to the Eocene/Oligocene boundary in interval 198-1208A-36X-2, 0-20 cm where a distinct color change reflects a sharp upsection increase in carbonate content that likely corresponds to an abrupt drop in the CCD.
 This interval, within nannofossil Subzone CP16a and the lower part of Subzone CP16b, corresponds to a global deepening of the CCD (Zachos et al., 1996) that is thought to correspond to the Oi-1 cooling event.